nuxeo-sandbox/nuxeo-composable-prompts/README.md

 Output: A string Blob containing the Composable Prompt REST API JSON response

+### Example
-Automation script Example which uses the text extract of a document, uses it with an interaction and stores the result in `dc:description:
+Below is an automation script example which uses the text extract of a file document, uses it with an interaction and stores the result in `dc:description`:

 ```javascript
 function run(input, params) {